-- 1. The photovoltaic inverter system will comprise of 34 conditioning systems. - 2.
-Each photovoltaic power conditioning system will comprise of one 3,150 kVA generator. - 3.
-The BESS inverter system will comprise of 17 systems. - 4.
-Each BESS power conditioning system will comprise of one 3,150 kVA battery generator. - 5.
-A plant controller will be used to control the inverter system and to implement smart inverter functionality for operating the project within a voltage range and power factor specified by IPC at the point of interconnection.
+- 1. The solar inverter system will comprise of 29 Inverters, with each inverter having an apparent power rating of 4.2 MVA. - 2.
+The BESS inverter system will comprise of 38 Inverters, with each inverter having an apparent power rating of 3.2 MVA. - 3.
+A plant controller will be used to control the inverter system(s) and to implement smart inverter functionality for operating the project within a voltage range and power factor specified by IPC at the Point of Interconnection.